CQCL/tierkreis/examples/example_workers/mpi_worker/README.md

 ## MPI project

 To build and run, make sure you have `mpi` and `n_lohmann/json` installed on your machine.
-Make sure the target will have the same name as the interface defined in the typespec
+Make sure the target will have the same name as the interface defined in the typespec.

 ```sh
 mkdir build && cd build